ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli.md

 `ibmcloud pi network-update NETWORK_ID [--name NETWORK_NAME] [--starting-ip IP] [--ending-ip IP] [--dns-servers "DNS1 DNS2"] [--gateway GATEWAY] [--json]`

 - `NETWORK_ID`: The unique identifier or name of the network.

 **Options**

 - `--name`: New name of the network.
 - `--dns-servers`: Space separated list of new DNS Servers to use for this network.
 - `--gateway`: New gateway to use for this network.
-- `--ip-range`: New IP addresses range or ranges for this network, format: startIP-endIP[,startIP-endIP].
+- `--ip-range`: New IP addresses range or ranges for this network.
 - `--json`: Format output in JSON.

 ---